provencher/TalosOrigins/README.md

 #What sets this project apart
-Reason #1
-	Procedurally generated mazes ensure that players will never see the same level twice
+	- Procedurally generated mazes ensure that players will never see the same level twice

-Reason #2
-	Engaging upgrade system entices players to try different strategies to complete levels
+	- Engaging upgrade system entices players to try different strategies to complete levels

-Reason #3
-	Infinite progression means that players can keep improving their character and explore increasingly large and challenging mazes.
+	- Infinite progression means that players can keep improving their character and explore increasingly large and challenging mazes.